scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_smooth.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 42-43
+GENERATED FROM PYTHON SOURCE LINES 34-35

-Now we can plot the result
+Now we can look at the result on a cropped part of the image.

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-50
+GENERATED FROM PYTHON SOURCE LINES 35-44

 .. code-block:: default

+    crop = img.crop_corner(0, 0, 200, 200)

     fig, axes = plt.subplots(1, 2)
     axes[0].imshow(crop["image"])